bsbodden/barudb/docs/bloom_filters.md

 3. Batch operations consistently deliver 4x+ performance improvements for all operations
 4. Our custom implementation outperforms the RocksDB port by a significant margin
 5. The SpeedDB port performs comparably to our custom implementation for individual operations
+6. Our implementation is the only one to incorporate Monkey optimization for level-aware bit allocation

 ## Optimizations in Custom Bloom Filter